intelowlproject/IntelOwl/docs/source/Advanced-Usage.md

   Finally, you can restart the application with `docker-compose up`

+#### RADIUS Authentication

+IntelOwl leverages [Django-radius](https://github.com/robgolding/django-radius) to perform authentication via RADIUS server.

+How to configure and enable RADIUS authentication on Intel Owl?

+1. Change the values with your RADIUS auth configuration inside `configuration/radius_config.py`.
+This file is mounted as a docker volume, so you won't need to rebuild the image.

+> For more details on how to configure this file, check the [official documentation](https://github.com/robgolding/django-radius) of the django-radius library.

+2. Once you have done that, you have to set the environment variable `RADIUS_AUTH_ENABLED` as `True` in the environment configuration file `env_file_app`.
+Finally, you can restart the application with `docker-compose up`

 ## Google Kubernetes Engine deployment
 Refer to the following blog post for an example on how to deploy IntelOwl on Google Kubernetes Engine: